GiuseppeMP/debouncing-results/README.md

 ```

 **debounceLimit**: how many times the function should be called before returning.

 **debounceIntervalMs**: how many milliseconds the function should wait before calling it again.

 **timeoutMs**: how long the deboucing function should wait before timing out.

 **func**: the function to be debounced.
 It should return a promise that resolves to the result of the function call.

 **customMatcher**: an optional function that can be used to determine if the result is unchanged.
-If the function returns true, the result will not be debounced. internally use `_.isEqual` from `underscore`.
+Internally use `_.isEqual` from `underscore` to compare the results.

 ## Install